Heavy-Tailed Principal Component Analysis: Problem Formulation

 \section{Problem Formulation}

-Let $\mat{X} \in \mathbb{R}^{d\times n}$ be the data matrix, where $d$ is the dimension of the features and $n$ represent the number of samples.
-In the ``standard" $\text{L}^2$-PCA, we try to find an $m$ ($< d$) dimensional vector space of new features by minimizing the cost function:
+Let $\mat{X} \in \mathbb{R}^{d\times n}$ be the data matrix, where $d$ is the dimension of the features and $n$ represents the number of samples drawn independently of random vector ${\bf X} \in \mathbb{R}^d$.
+In the ``standard" $\text{L}^2$-PCA, one tries to find an $m$ ($< d$) dimensional vector space of new features by minimizing the cost function: